MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/arc-onboard.md

 Azure Arc enabled Kubernetes supports industry-standard SSL to secure data in transit.
 Also, data is stored encrypted at rest in an Azure Cosmos DB database to ensure data confidentiality.

 The following steps provide a walkthrough on onboarding Azure Kubernetes Service on Azure Stack HCI clusters to Azure Arc.
+You may skip these steps if you've already onboarded your Kubernetes cluster to Azure Arc through Windows Admin Center.

 ## Before you begin